Adversarr/ACG/vis/roadmap.md

 ### Canvas

 > This is the context manager for managing drawing commands on a window.
 You should not instantiate this class directly via `__init__`, instead please call the `GetCanvas()` method of Window.
+>
+> Note: This class handles all the 2d-draw.

 ```cpp
 // Actually, The renderer takes the canvas for rendering.